Cozy Peach Kitchen

 Can I make these gluten-free?

-I haven't tested this recipe with gluten-free flour but it should work with an all-purpose flour blend like Bob's Red Mill.
+I haven't tested this recipe with gluten-free flour but readers have confirmed it works with all-purpose gluten-free flour blend like Bob's Red Mill.

 What do you serve with these?

 Sweet potato biscuits are great anywhere you'd have regular biscuits.
-Serve topped with vegetarian sausage gravy or mushroom gravy for breakfast.
-They make a wonderful Thanksgiving side alongside mac and cheese, collard greens, and your favorite protein (I go for panko tofu cutlets).
+Serve topped with sausage gravy from my vegan biscuits and gravy or vegan mushroom gravy for breakfast.
+They make a wonderful Thanksgiving side alongside mac and cheese, Instant Pot collard greens, and your favorite protein (I go for panko tofu cutlets).

 For a sweet option, slice open a biscuit and serve with a spread of butter, brown sugar and cinnamon.
 It tastes like dessert!